 …is a freelance illustrator, author and lecturer living in Thames Ditton, UK.
-He creates children's books – both with and without his wife Diane – as well as packaging design, graphics, magazines and advertising.
-Christyan also teaches children's book illustration and writing, from early school years all the way up to M.A. level.
-He currently runs classes at UAL-Chelsea, Kingston University and the Landmark Arts Centre, Teddington.
+He creates children's books, cartoons, packaging design, graphics, branding, magazines and advertising.
+Christyan also teaches children's book illustration and character design at UAL Chelsea, the London V&A and Kingston University and sometimes runs his own courses in illustration and writing for children from the Landmark Arts Centre, Teddington... from complete beginners all the way up to M.A. level and beyond.

 …was a senior graphic designer with London design consultants Minale Tattersfield for twelve years.
-She now works with Christyan in creating children's books.
+She now collaborates with Christyan in creating children's books.

 …they are a multi-award winning author and illustrator team.
 Over the last 30 years Christyan and Diane have created more than 50 children's books as well 22 educational books and stories for the BBC.
 They also run various courses and workshops on creating children's books.
 They live in Thames Ditton, UK, and are the parents of three children - one of whom is severely disabled with Angelman Syndrome.